JemWritesCode/ZombieRunner/README.md

 Play Game Link to be Added Here

 This is the the code from creating a basic zombie FPS shooter game while following the [GameDev.tv Unity3D course](https://www.udemy.com/course/unitycourse2).
+I added some extra stuff for practice as well.

 The rest of my code from that course can be found [here in my other repo](https://github.com/JemWritesCode/Unity3DTutorial).
 I separated this project so I can try out some things with Unity/Github.